valeraparafin/asodesk_cy/README.md

  ### Github Actions

-Every day github starts healthy check tests at 5-00 GMT (8-00 am in Moscow) and pushes it, when finished.
+Every day github actions starts healthy check tests by cron at 5-00 GMT (8-00 am in Moscow) and pushes it to rep when finished.
 Then you can analyse information by using the git public url

 ```